-- A. Refund.
-Teams that pay their franchise fee and drop prior to the league starting date will be assessed a \$100.00 fee.
-Teams that drop after the league starting date are not eligible for a refund. - B. Forfeiture: - 1.
-Teams that forfeit two consecutive, or a total of three games, could be dropped from the league. - 2.
-Any team using an ineligible player or using a player under an assumed name will automatically forfeit all games in which the illegal player participated.
-Any player guilty of this infraction will be suspended. - 3.
-Any repeat infraction of the above rule will result in that team being dropped from the league and all scheduled games not played will be forfeited to the opponents. - C. Protests: - 1.
-Rule interpretations and player eligibility are the only grounds for protest.
-Protests must be submitted at the time of the incident and before play resumes.
+1. Teams that forfeit two consecutives or a total of three games could be dropped from the league.
+2. Any team using an ineligible player or using a player under an assumed name will automatically forfeit all games in which the illegal player participated.
+Any player guilty of this infraction will be suspended.
+3. Any repeat infraction of the above rule will result in that team being dropped from the league and all scheduled games not played will be forfeited to the opponents.

+B. Protests.

+1. Rule interpretations and player eligibility are the only grounds for protest and must be protested at the time of the incident, and before play resumes.
 If the referee's decision is not accepted, the coach must immediately notify the Facility Attendant of their intention to protest.
-The protest will be logged in the official score book. - 2.
-If by chance a situation cannot be clarified by the Facility Attendant, a written protest may be made.
-IF THE COACH HAS NOT ADDRESSED THE FACILITY ATTENDANT FOR ON THE SPOT CLARIFICATION, THE LEAGUE COORDINATOR WILL NOT ACCEPT A PROTEST ON THE MATTER. - 3.
-Formal protests (including player eligibility) must be submitted in writing to the Recreation Office within two working days of the incident.
-A \$100 fee will be applied. - D. Tie Break Procedures: The tie break procedures will only be used if teams are tied in regular season standings, and will be as follows: - 1.
-Won/Loss record in head to head competition. - 2.
-Point differential in head to head competition.
+The protest will be logged in the official score book.
+2. If by chance a situation cannot be clarified by the Facility Attendant, a written protest may be made.
+IF THE COACH HAS NOT ADDRESSED THE FACILITY ATTENDANT FOR ON THE SPOT CLARIFICATION, THE LEAGUE COORDINATOR WILL NOT ACCEPT A PROTEST ON THE MATTER.
+3. Formal protests (including player eligibility) must be submitted in writing to the Department of Recreation, Parks, and Tourism Office within two working days of the incident.
+A \$100 fee will be applied.

+C. Tie Break Procedures.
+The tie break procedures will only be used if teams are tied in regular season standings, and will be as follows:

-3. Point differential against entire league.
-4. If possible and necessary, a playoff game will be held.
+1. Win/Loss record in head to head competition.
+2. Points allowed in head to head competition.
+3. Points allowed against the entire league.
+4. If necessary, a coin flip will take place.